-Indeed, for Leonardo, innovation is based on opportunities that may arise not only from individual resources, but also and above all from interaction and influences among different players, both inside and outside the company, including universities, research centres, SMEs, start-up companies and customers.
+Indeed, innovation, for Leonardo, is based on opportunities that can arise not only from individual employees, but also, and above all, from interactions and influences between different players, both inside and outside the Company, including universities, research centres, SMEs, start-ups and customers.